-The GPC ESL program requires students to pass an Exit Writing Sample before they can exit the ESL program.
+The PC ESL program requires students to pass an Exit Writing Sample before they can exit the ESL program.
 The Exit is a test of language proficiency.
-Its purpose is to give students the opportunity to demonstrate that they can perform appropriate, college-level writing tasks.
+Its purpose is to give students the opportunity to demonstrate that they can perform appropriate college-level writing tasks.

 The ESL Exit consists of two compositions that are written as the final exam in ENSL 0091.
 Students write one each on different days in 75 minutes from a choice of two assigned topics that they have not previously seen.
-Students write their Exits in Blue Books (examination books) in pen or pencil and may use a paper English-English dictionary throughout the writing period.
-Students need to supply a clean Blue Book to their teacher, for the Exit.
+Students write their Exits in Green Books (examination books) in pen or pencil and may use a paper English-English dictionary throughout the writing period.
+Students need to supply a clean Green Book to their instructor, for the Exit.
 Blue Books are available in the college bookstore.

 All the ESL Department teachers cooperate to read and rate the Exits.
 Three raters will read each paper, looking for the competencies mentioned below.
-One of those raters is the student's classroom instructor.
 If two raters (of the three) mark a paper as passing, the writer passes the Exit essay.
+There is no appeal of the exit rating results.

 A Passing Paper